twood02/webtemplate/wiki/aws-ec2-load-balancers/aws-ec2-load-balancers-blog-post.md

   - Support for registering Lambda functions as targets.
   - Support for the load balancer to authenticate users of your applications through their corporate or social identities before routing requests.
   - Support for containerized applications.
 Amazon Elastic Container Service (Amazon ECS) can select an unused port when scheduling a task and register the task with a target group using this port.
 This enables you to make efficient use of your clusters.
   - Support for monitoring the health of each service independently, as health checks are defined at the target group level and many CloudWatch metrics are reported at the target group level.
-Attaching a target group to an Auto Scaling group enables you to scale each service dynamically based on demand.
   - Access logs contain additional information and are stored in compressed format.
   - Improved load balancer performance.